I cannot believe that The 3-Day is just 1 work day away! Ahhh... The anticipation is intense!

 In order to spread the word and raise money over the past few months, I have sent a ton of e-mails, added website links to everything I can think of and talked incessantly about my efforts.
 Perhaps my favorite fundraising effort though was the doughnut sale I hosted at work last Friday.
 I woke up at 5 a.m. and drove to Parma to pick up 100 dozen doughnuts.
 Yep, that's right, one hundred dozen...
 I called my dad the night before, and he couldn't believe I was going to try to sell that much grease, sugar and bread to healthcare workers!
 Of course, my co-workers Andrea and Quintin helped me coordinate the sale and convince people that they really did need to buy dozens of doughnuts to celebrate pay day.
 I attached information to each box that detailed my 3-Day journey and encouraged good breast health.
 I apologize to the MOVE and Champions Challenge organizers here at the VA, but I sold out in less than 2 hours!
 In the end, I was able to donate $210 to The 3-Day :)

-The Cleveland Christian Home over Easter weekend, and it was the perfect chance to break in my sneakers on the streets instead of a treadmill.
+In terms of training (because I know my mom is dying for an update), things are going really well.
+I just passed the 16-week mark, and I am as focused as ever.
+My co-residents motivated me to walk in a 5K to benefit The Cleveland Christian Home over Easter weekend, and it was the perfect chance to break in my sneakers on the streets instead of a treadmill.
 Plus, I got to check out some kangaroos and polar bears afterward!
 Another zoo walk is coming up in early May, and I'm planning to participate in that one as well.
 It's a great way to get a feel for the hills I can expect to encounter on The 3-Day.
 I'm also hoping some of my teammates can make it to the next one so we can all train together!

 As for my fanny pack search...
 I decided to try training with the drawstring bookbag I got free for opening a National City account this summer... you know, back when I felt safe walking down the street to the bank.
 Anyway, I kept playing with and readjusting the strings on the bag, and I knew that'd be a nightmare over 60 miles.
 So, I splurged and bought this beauty from Sierra Trading Post...